reshmareddy2709/reshmareddy2709.github.io/Project1/README.md

 ### A digital clock; An analog clock; show/hide your email:

-Same as lab 2, Implemented a digital clock and an analog clock using JavaScript to display current time and also added functionality to show/hide the email address based on user interaction.
+Similar to Lab 2, I implemented a digital clock and an analog clock on my website using JavaScript to showcase the current time.
+Additionally, I added functionality to dynamically show or hide the email address based on user interaction.

+The JavaScript code for the clocks and email address functionality is as follows:
 Source Code for digital clock:
 ```JS
 function displayTime() {